Science, Technology, Medicine, and Society (Residential College Social Science 275/History 285)

 - Medicine and Society (M)

-At least one of the student's electives and the research seminar must be drawn from a single focus track.
+At least two of the student's electives must be drawn from a single focus track (This means at least three courses, including the core course, which counts in all focus tracks, will be drawn from the student's focus track.)
 The list of approved courses shows which classes count for each track.
 In addition, students are strongly encouraged to take at least one upper-level course in a science, engineering, or medical discipline.

 Overlap with Concentrations and Other Minors

-Students may not use more than one course to meet the requirements of both a concentration plan and an academic minor.
-However, one course may overlap and count for both.
+At most one course may be shared between a major and a minor and be used to satisfy requirements of both.
 No course may be counted simultaneously toward both STS and any other minor.
 See important information about minors on the LSA academic minors page.